Robert L. Peters: Selected articles and publications

 Peters has been a regular foreign feature contributor to Communication Arts magazine since 1995, and has written for numerous international design publications including HOW, Print and the AIGA Journal.
 From 2002 to 2006 Peters served as editor of The Graphic Design Journal, published by the Society of Graphic Designers of Canada.
-Peters is a member of the editorial advisory group of Geez magazine.
+Peters was a member of the editorial advisory group of Geez magazine.
 In 2009 he began serving on the Applied Arts magazine advisory board regarding design issues.

 In 2005, Peters authored the book Worldwide Identity: Inspired Design from Forty Countries (ISBN 1-59253-187-3) published by Rockport in partnership with Icograda, and compiled and designed at Circle; the book showcases over 300 identities from 40 Icograda member countries around the globe.
 In 2008, Peters edited and published the book Gray Matter Graffiti: remnants of collections lost… an early gallery from some alleyways & other by-ways (ISBN 978-1-55383-196-9) by Vancouver poet Sam W. Reimer.

 A podcast interview with Peters by 'Out of the Studio' (OOTS) was released in May, 2016.